 Change is going to continue and today’s software platforms are just as vulnerable to eventual displacement by innovation as those of the past.
 It is incumbent upon technology developers to rapidly, but not recklessly, adopt and migrate to new technologies as they arise.

-Software evaluations should include future proofing, both through architecture and market commitment, as a key criteria.
+Software evaluations should include future-proofing, both through architecture and market commitment, as a key criterion.
 Negotiating for the future is always better at acquisition than when a crisis of compatibility occurs.

 One thing not to do is under-invest in transition, or take the cheap way out.
 If money is an issue, prioritize key functions first, even though the bright shiny objects of new capabilities may be appealing.
 If a new community site works but primary e-commerce capabilities fail, then the investment priority was probably flipped.